 Enterprise Information Management in evolution (and as an evolution)

-In the presentation below Kampffmeyer provides an excellent overview of the definitions, evolutions, frameworks and what he calls the eight general platform features for EIM.
+In a presentation Kampffmeyer provides an excellent overview of the definitions, evolutions, frameworks and what he calls the eight general platform features for EIM.
 More coming soon.
-In the meantime, check out the presentation.
+In the meantime, check out the presentation on SlideShare.